 Your official request must include references from:

-Give each of them a copy of the Study Abroad Reference Form at least 2 weeks prior to the deadline.
-Each faculty member should send the reference directly to Lori McCann (firstname.lastname@example.org) by the appropriate deadline (October 1; March 1).
+Give each of them a copy of the Study Abroad Reference Form (available at the Global Education office) as soon as possible in the semester prior to your proposed term abroad.
+Each faculty member should send the reference directly to Lori McCann (email@example.com) well in advance of the application deadline.
 The committee will review the references and make a recommendation to the Global Education Center.

-Once your request has been approved, your application process moves to the Study Abroad office at Global Education.
+Once the Cali Committee approves your request, and you have completed the on-line application process, you will receive a notice by Global Education if you have been accepted.
+This means that your application will then be forwarded to the host institution abroad and you will be nominated for an exchange place.
 See the Global Education website to learn about the application process.
-(Note that the process will include, among other things, a personal statement and an officila academic transcript from MSU.)
-At any point in the process, you may contact Domenica Dominguez, Coordinator Study Abroad and Exchange Programs in Global Education (email@example.com; 973-655-4483) for specific details regarding application deadlines, costs, and other program information.
+(Note that the process will include, among other things, a DVD audition recording and an official academic transcript from MSU.)
+At any point in the process, you may contact Domenica Dominguez, Director, Study Abroad and International Programs (firstname.lastname@example.org; 973-655-4483) for specific details regarding application deadlines, costs, and other program information.

 Cali School International Committee Contact Information